codeeraser/grip/README.md

 When you process some data you have to do three steps typically:

-1. Access the datasource
+1. Access the datasource and fetch data
-2. Do something with the data (formatting, calculations, ...)
+2. Do something with it (formatting, calculations, ...)
 3. Render/Process your results (to readable text, SQL, CSV, ...)

 The first and the third step often turns out to be a very repetitive work.